Tuananh165-art/NexusChat/docs/README.md

 | `deployments/platform/cassandra/cassandra.yaml` | Optional | Standalone lab Cassandra |
 | `deployments/run.sh` | Local helper | Legacy Docker Compose helper |

-ArgoCD, Consul, ECK/ELK, ingress-nginx, and standalone monitoring have been removed from the current configuration. `kube-prometheus-stack` is the only Kubernetes monitoring option; Jaeger/OTel are declared in separate manifests.

 When installing kube-prometheus-stack, create the `grafana-admin` Secret in the `monitoring` namespace first because the values do not contain credentials:

 ```bash